-Listening to radio in the target language can provide another opportunity for exposure to the language and culture.
-Radio stations created for kids are perfect for this, as their content will be specifically created, or curated, for them.
-It can also be a learning opportunity for adults who’s mother tongue is not the target language.
+Listening to radio stations in the target language can provide another opportunity for exposure to the language and culture.
+Radio stations created for children, especially bilingual kids, are perfect for this, as their content will be specifically created, or curated, for them.
+It can also be a learning opportunity for adults whose mother tongue is not the target language.

 Our favourite radio station